solophp / logger

 Features

-- Log rotation with size and time-based strategies
+{placeholder}tokens - Log rotation with size, time, or combined strategies

-- Modular architecture with clear separation of concerns
+RuntimeExceptionon write/directory-create failures instead of silent drop - Modular architecture with a clear separation of concerns

 Requirements